GSA/search.digitalgov.gov/_posts/2016-12-15-https-transition.md

 * **Content Overview:** No action needed.
 The URL that we scan for social media accounts is synced with the homepage you have listed in the Dashboard section.
 * **Domains:** No action needed, as this list isn’t protocol-specific.
 * **Collections:** Update all URL paths in your collections; if you have mixed collections, leave any HTTP sites as-is.
+* **Best Bets (Text and Graphics):** Throughout December 2016, we are doing bulk updates of Best Bet URLs in our system.
+If your site is serving content over HTTPS, we will update the URLs for your Best Bets.
+We suggest doing a spotcheck to confirm that all Best Bets have been updated.
+If you need a bulk update done after December, please [email us](mailto:search@support.digitalgov.gov).
 * **Routed Queries:** Update routed query URLs.
-* **RSS feeds:** Update RSS feed URLs.
-The indexing will error if the protocol listed in our system for the feed URL does not match the feed URL on your site, or if you’ve placed a 301 redirect on your old HTTP version of the feed pointing to the new HTTPS version of the feed.
-We will also need to update the URLs for all items that are already in our index.
-[Email us](mailto:search@support.digitalgov.gov) and we will do a global update to change HTTP to HTTPS for you.
+* **RSS feeds:** Throughout December 2016, we are doing bulk updates of RSS feed URLs in our system.
+If your site is serving content over HTTPS, we will update the indexed URLs for your RSS feeds.
+We suggest doing a spotcheck to confirm that all feeds have been updated.
 Note: check to make sure that the URLs listed *within* the RSS feed are also HTTPS.
+If you need a bulk update done after December, please [email us](mailto:search@support.digitalgov.gov).

 **Display:**